 Two Terminal Constant Current Source

 These products are based on the sonically transparent IXYS IXTP08N100D2 depletion mode MOSFETs to enable constant current operation of tube circuits without having to worry about a source of bias.
 They are very simple and easy to integrate into existing designs.
 Use current sources to provide excellent balance in “long-tail” pair differential circuits or to obtain highly linear constant current triode operation as a plate load.
 Add a heat sink kit for operation at higher levels of power dissipation.
-Several versions are offered: an economical basic current source with very good performance, a cascode current source for improved measured performance and a slight sonic improvement, a large cascade current source that accommodates an even larger heat sink, a cascode current source that is configured so the MOSFET can be attached to the chassis or a very large heat sink for high current/voltage operation, and a compact cascode current source that can be used to replace resistors for easy upgrading to constant current operation.
+Several versions are offered: an economical basic current source with very good performance, a cascode current source for improved measured performance and a slight sonic improvement, a large cascode current source that accommodates an even larger heat sink, a cascode current source that is configured so the MOSFET can be attached to the chassis or a very large heat sink for high current/voltage operation, and a compact cascode current source that is small enough to be used to replace resistors for easy upgrading to constant current operation.
 These kits feature current adjustability over a wide range (some start as low as 2.5mA and others start at 10mA; the maximum is 100mA) and space for a fixed resistor to replace the variable resistor once the “correct” current has been determined.
 The minimum operating voltage is 10VDC + 1/2 peak-to-peak AC signal amplitude for the Basic Kit and 20VDC + 1/2 peak-to-peak AC signal amplitude for the cascode kits while the voltage rating maximum is 1000VDC for all of the kits.

 PC board sizes: